 Volume 70, Issue 6

-FY 2017 was another big year for change at GHS.
+FY 2017 was another big year for change at Prisma Health.
 We introduced a new regional structure and dyad leadership model to better meet the healthcare needs of the diverse geographical areas we serve.
 In July, a new partnership with Palmetto Health was announced: the formation of a new health company focused on improving health across South Carolina.
 This issue of The View offers a review of these milestone announcements.

 Each region is overseen by a clinical administrative dyad (a team of two)—a Chief Clinical Officer (CCO) and Chief Operating Officer (COO).